![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 Surely roughly a fifty minute delay between the time the radio guy spotted me and I actually showed up would help gum up any nasty stuff ahead, right?
 I mean, probably dozens or even a hundred or more civilian cars had passed through there by now, while I waited.

-And the way ahead wasn't exactly suited to an ambush, anyway.
+And the way ahead wasn't exactly suited to an ambush or road block, anyway.
 It was far too narrow and winding.
 There were few places that even a single car could park beside the road.
-And if even one was parked in the road I'd have seen traffic problems at the turn off.
+And if even one was parked in the road, I'd have seen traffic problems at the turn off.
 Or surely heard something on the radios about it.

-Some aspects of all this I'd piece together weeks and months afterwards from a variety of sources.
+Some aspects of this story I'd piece together weeks and months after the events, from a variety of sources.

-They'd chosen a spot where they could see me coming several curves ahead of time and pull a vehicle into the road to stop me when my own line of sight was blocked.
+They'd chosen a spot where they could see me coming several curves ahead of time, and pull a vehicle across the road to stop me when my own line of sight was blocked.

-They knew from my past exploits I was resourceful though, so they also positioned the radio man I'd spotted to provide them a heads up on my approach.
+They knew from my past exploits I was resourceful, so they also positioned the radio man I'd spotted to provide them a heads up on my approach.

-But soon after that, the second vehicle had shown up at the trap location empty-handed.
+But not long after that, the second vehicle had shown up at the trap location empty-handed.
 Since I'd pulled off to screw up such a plan if I could.

-They kept the trap preparations in place on that property perched on the cliff.
-Meanwhile some of them left the trap headed my way while additional reinforcements elsewhere began heading towards me from the other direction.
+All the while they kept the trap preparations in place on that property perched on the cliff (since it was such a good location).
+Meanwhile, some of them left the trap headed my way, while additional reinforcements elsewhere began heading towards me from the other direction.

-And this seems to be about when I met the first of them on the road, as I headed towards their trap.
+And this seems to be about when I met the first of them on the road, as I finally headed in towards their trap.

 Plus, I mistakenly thought I was dealing with police or ATF or FBI here.
-In which case I would surely have heard some hint on my police scanner, or some clue on the CB from civilians noticing non-civilian-like resources on the mountain.
+In which case I would surely have heard some hint of the trap on my police scanner, or some clue on the CB from civilians noticing non-civilian-like resources on the mountain.

-So I passed at least one vehicle holding some attackers as I drove into the trap.
-And of course those at the trap saw me coming and moved to block the road.
+So I met and passed at least one vehicle holding some of my attackers, even as I drove into the trap.
+And of course those at the trap saw me coming, and moved to block the road.

-Yes, I briefly had sight of the trap location a few curves ahead of time, but the couple vehicles parked there didn't look that ominous and out-of-place to me.
-No, what mainly caught my eye was the excited activity in the pickup truck I'd met and passed by with three guys in it, in my rear view.
+Yes, I briefly had sight of the trap location a few curves ahead of time, but the two vehicles parked there didn't look that ominous and out-of-place to me.
+No, what mainly caught my eye was a scene in my wide angled rear view mirror: the excited activity in the pickup truck with three guys in it, that I'd met and passed only seconds before.

-Still, my attackers apparently didn't expect me to get to them quite that fast.
-I think they had maybe eight to ten seconds after sighting me to do their thing.
-Which was to pull a single long bed pickup truck straight across the road ahead of me.
+Still, my ambushers apparently didn't expect me to get to them quite that fast.
+I think they had maybe eight to ten seconds after sighting me to do their thing: which was to pull a single long bed pickup truck straight across the road ahead of me.
 I suspect the truck was sporting a straight shift tranny too, which caused them maybe a slight delay in getting positioned.

-So as I rounded the last curve I saw this truck pulling across the road, to present its broad side to me.
+So as I rounded the last curve before the trap, I saw this truck pulling across the road, to present its broad side to me.

 I had to make a split-second decision based on where I expected the truck to be in the next second or two.